marcelkornblum/sn-rfcs/text/0004-hosting.md

 # Rationale and alternatives
 [Rationale and alternatives]: #rationale-and-alternatives

 These approaches have been tried and tested across many projects.
-It's also not really a single approach so much as a framework and guidance for choosing the right setup for yuour circumstances.
+It's also not really a single approach so much as a framework and guidance for choosing the right setup for your circumstances.
 The overall idea is to reduce our dependence on a wide variety of hosting providers that may make some processes easier but add to overall admin and management overheads - for example such as using Heroku or Zeit.

 # Unresolved questions
 [Unresolved questions]: #unresolved-questions